noleme/noleme-flow/README.md

 * `Transformer` for manipulating data and returning an altered version of it, or new data inferred from the input
 * `Loader` for dumping data out of the flow

+Additionally, there are two actions related to stream flows:

+* `Generator` for gradually introducing data into the flow, they can be iterating through a `Collection`, reading off an `InputStream` or generating data on-the-fly
+* `Accumulator` for doing the reverse operation, they accumulate all outputs from a stream flow and continue with a standard (ie. non-stream) flow

 Once a DAG has been defined, a `FlowCompiler` will be responsible for transforming the DAG representation into a runnable instance, a `FlowRuntime`.

 At the time of this writing, there are two available implementations:

 * the serial `PipelineRuntime` which will run one node after another, making sure each one can satisfy its input
-* the parallel `ParallelPipelineRuntime` which will attempt to run any node that can satisfy its input in a parallel fashion
+* the parallel `ParallelRuntime` which will attempt to run any node that can satisfy its input in a parallel fashion

 Once a `FlowRuntime` has been produced, we can simply `run` it.